 The AFD100tube biasing feature is completely automatic?
-It's always a bug bear when changing tubes - is this bias system REALLY that good?
-We shall see below.
+It's always a bug bear when changing tubes.
+Is this bias system REALLY that good?
+I investigate below.

 Marshall AFD100 'Appetite' SLASH Amp Tube Bias and why it matters to you